hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 ## Example 4 &mdash; Joins

-Joins tables and views increase the tuple cardinality.
-Joining two tables produces a `Tuple2` while joining three tables produces a `Tuple3` and so on.

-All join types are supported, including inner joins, outer joins, lateral joins, using predicates, with USING, and natural joins.
+Joining tables and views increase the tuple cardinality.
+For example, joining two tables produces a `Tuple2` while joining three tables produces a `Tuple3` and so on.
+All join types are supported including inner joins, outer joins, lateral joins, using explicit predicates, with USING, and natural joins.`

 The following query: